DachengLi1/LongChat/README.md

 configurations for generating testcases. ``longeval/generate_testcases_configs.yaml`` is a configuration file provides default options.
 To customize the testcases generated, users can tune the options in the configuration file.

+Warning: Please set the ``output_dir`` optionin in the configuration file to some other location that does not overlaps with ``longeval/evaluation/``.
+Otherwise the original testcases could be overwritten.

 ### Citation
 If you find this repo to be useful, plese cite:
 ```